berlincho/heart-rate-variability/README.md

 # heart-rate-variability
-Use labview to analyze respiratory rate and heart rate.
+Use labview to analyze respiratory rate and heart rate and compare with results between two different films.